Terms and Conditions

 3.1 Payment terms are strictly cash with order unless credit has been approved by the Supplier prior to the order being accepted.

 3.2 If credit is satisfactorily established terms are strictly net 30 days from the end of the month during which the invoice was issued, unless otherwise agreed to by the Supplier in writing.
+Credit terms may be forfeited without notice if the Customer makes no purchase of goods for more than twelve (12) months.

 3.3 Without prejudice to any other rights of the Supplier, the Customer may be charged interest on any payment not paid within the payment terms as stipulated on the tax invoice(s) at the rate of ten point five percent (10.5%) per annum.